-In our ongoing quest to help security operations and incident response teams work more effectively, we’ve created a list of the top 10 open source threat intelligence feeds.
+In our quest to help security operations and incident response teams work more effectively, we’ve created a list of the top 10 open source threat intelligence feeds.

 Private companies are able to report cyber threat indicators with the DHS, which are then distributed via the Automated Indicator Sharing website.
 This database helps reduce the effectiveness of simple attacks by exposing malicious IP addresses, email senders, and more.